top of page

 The Chinese Miners

-Originally from Canton (now Guangdong) province in China, many of the first wave of miners had previously worked in the goldfields of California before going to Victoria and then coming Otago.
-The next groups of miners came to Otago directly from farming villages in Canton.
+Originally from Canton (now Guangdong) province in China, many of the first wave of miners had previously worked in the goldfields of California before going to Victoria and then coming to Otago.
+The next wave came to Otago directly from farming villages in Canton; predominantly from Poonyu (now Panyu) district, with smaller numbers from Toisan (now Taishan) district and a scattering from other districts.
 Most were kin of the earlier migrants.
-They were predominantly from Poonyu (now Panyu) district, with some from Toisan (now Taishan).
-They came in kin groups for support aided by clan merchants and agents, living and working together in teams, which aided their success.
+Aided by clan agents and merchants, they came to join the experienced miners already in Otago; living and working in kin teams to improve their chances of success in mining with collective support.

 Banned From Lawrence